fordham-css/TryPy/README.md

 1) hello.cpp

-Relish in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was.
+Relish in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was

 2) hello.py

-Marvel in the simplicity and elegance of the language spoken by Python.
+Marvel in the simplicity and elegance of the language spoken by Python

 3) jeeves.py